Best Golf Courses in the

 Casa de Campo (La Romana)

 Cap Cana resort boasts three Jack Nicklaus courses, with the Punta Espada 18-hole layout being the first to open in 2007.
 This golf course takes advantage of the natural coastal topography, featuring holes along the shoreline, cliffs, beach, and lagoons.
-Currently, golf enthusiasts can play the course for a steep green fee, but this may change when the Golden Bear’s $26 million Las Iguanas course opens nearby, potentially turning Punta Espada into a private facility.
+Currently, golf enthusiasts can play the course for a steep green fee.
+This may change when the Golden Bear’s $26 million Las Iguanas course opens nearby, potentially turning Punta Espada into a private facility.

-One of the course’s standout holes is the par five 2nd, which is widely considered the most challenging hole.
+One of the course’s standout holes is the par five 2nd.
+It is widely considered the most challenging hole.
 Players must navigate a 611-yard course, starting from one of the highest points on the property, and doglegging right past a tidal lake and beach bunker.

 In Punta Cana’s Bávaro region, P.B.
 Dye has left his mark on the golfing landscape.
 In 2001, he designed La Cana, the first course in the area, and went on to revamp Lakes Barceló, Bávaro’s oldest layout, in 2010.
 The year before, he also created an original design for the Iberostar Bávaro hotel, located a little further up the coast.
 PB’s contribution to golf in the east of Punta Cana is as significant as his late father’s impact on the sport in the south at La Romana.